 - frequent cases of bronchitis

 Symptoms of acute bronchitis usually resolve within 1 to 2 weeks with home treatment.
 You should start to feel noticeably better after a few days.
 A dry cough may last up to a month.
-Remember:
+Remember to:

 - Drink plenty of water and warm liquids, and eat healthy foods.